 More on lead and cycle time on Eylean’s blog.

 Percent Complete and Accurate

 Measures the number of completed and acceptable work items.
-Helps team improve delivery by measuring completion and quality.
+Helps the team improve delivery by measuring completion and quality.

 - Is there a high percentage of committed work that is complete & accurate?

 - If not, examine clear acceptance criteria and definition of done.

 Tracks the ratio of time spent working on an item vs. time the item waits.
 A team can use it to calibrate Work-In-Progress (WIP) limits to minimize delay and promote flow.
 The goal is a consistent wait/run ratio for each work item, which then increases efficiency